 - 25% of the Class of 2019 that was seeking employment 6 months after graduation did not have an internship compared to just 7% of those with an internship.

 - Internships create a built-in network and list of references for your future job search or graduate school application.
 When networking is considered vital by 80% of professionals,* it’s not too early to start building a network of your own.
-Pioneer Connect can help your grow your network with over 5000 alumni volunteers all over the country and the world waiting to help you.
-Create an account and start connecting today!
+DU will launch a new networking platform in early 2021.
+In the meantime, join one of the many DU groups on LinkedIn to leverage your DU connection.

 *According to LinkedIn.com